Resident Resources at Susquehanna Health

 When people think of teaching hospitals, they usually think about big cities and names like Johns Hopkins or Cedars-Sinai; however, medical students can gain top-quality, hands-on experience right here in Williamsport!
 Each year, over 50 students take part in the Family Medicine Residency Program student clerkships.

-Third- and fourth-year medical students from schools across the country take part in clerkships that last between four to six weeks.
-We have academic affiliations with the following medical schools:
+Medical students from across the country rotate in Williamsport.
+In addition, the program has academic affiliations with the following medical schools:

 - Temple University School of Medicine